A BRIEF OVERVIEW OF MY JOURNEY

 -

-Each day, I pushed to learn about the culture, the language, and the people, constantly asking, "How can I contribute to society?"
+Each day, I pushed to learn the culture, language, and people, asking, 'How can I contribute?

 -